Helias/WoWHead-PHP-Extractors/README.md

 ## Extractors

-This project contains extractors about:
+This tool compare your database with WoWHead and find the missing data of your database.
+The extractors can check:

 - creature loot
 - pickpocketloot